Nico Gordon

-Life and career
+Early life and career

 Gordon was born in Birmingham and attended St Thomas Aquinas Catholic School in the Kings Norton district.
 He joined Birmingham City in 2014, and took up a two-year scholarship with their Academy in July 2018.
 According to coach Steve Spooner, Gordon "can play anywhere across the back and midfield.
 He's currently at centre-half.
 He's an excellent reader of the game.
 He steps in and can find passes.
 He played for the 18s last year and has started this season very well."

 He made his competitive debut for Birmingham's development squad team in August 2019, playing at right back in a 1–1 draw with Crystal Palace U23, and became a regular in the side.
 He also captained the under-18 team as they reached the fifth round of the 2019–20 FA Youth Cup.
 Gordon was given a first-team squad number early in 2020, he was 19th man for the FA Cup replay against Coventry City, and in April 2020, the club confirmed that he had been made an offer of a three-year professional contract, with the option of a fourth year.
 He signed the contract on 26 June.